(833) 262-7801

 One of the very first items on any pre-trip inspection checklist should be driver identification.

-In most cases, this is just the driver’s name, but you can also include space for their employee number and any other information you might need when reviewing the form.
+In most cases, this is just the driver’s name, but it can also include space for their employee number and any other information a manager might need when reviewing the form.

 2) Vehicle ID